Neil Haddon: Career

 Haddon relocated to Barcelona, Spain, in 1990 and lived and worked there until 1996.
 He maintained a studio in Cornellá throughout this period.
 He held his first solo exhibition at Galería Carles Poy in 1992.
 In 1996 he moved to Tasmania, Australia.
 He has lived and worked there since then.

-He has held a variety of part-time teaching posts at the School of Creative Arts and Media, University of Tasmania, is a post-graduate supervisor, and has been Head of Painting since 2020 and Associate Head of Art since 2024.
+He has held a variety of part-time teaching posts at the School of Creative Arts and Media, University of Tasmania.
+He was formerly Head of Painting and Associate Head of Art.
+In 2025, Haddon took on a voluntary role as an Adjunct Senior Researcher, concentrating on his studio practice since that time.

 Other activities

 In 2014 Haddon undertook a three-month residency in New York at the Australia Council for the Arts Greene Street Studio.
 Haddon was the Chair of Contemporary Art Tasmania from 2010 to 2016 and was a board member of Salamanca Arts Centre from 2018 to 2022.
+In 2026, he was awarded the prestigious Rosamund McCulloch Studio at the Cité Internationale des Arts in Paris.

 Work

 Haddon's paintings combine a wide range of influences and styles, from geometric abstraction to figuration.
 He has become known for using a variety of materials and techniques, from flat high gloss enamel painting to expressive oil painting.
 The sources for Haddon's paintings come from an array of visual media that includes local newspaper images, archival photographs of Australia and the UK, and the paintings of earlier 'colonial' artists such as John Glover and Paul Gauguin.
-His paintings have been described as "a meta-landscape mash up of samples from John Glover and Paul Gaugin and the reflectiveness of your granny's ornamental biscuit tins".
+His paintings have been described as "a meta-landscape mash up of samples from John Glover and Paul Gauguin and the reflectiveness of your granny's ornamental biscuit tins".
 Kelly Gellatly, senior curator of contemporary art at the National Gallery of Victoria described Haddon's work as abstract painting that "doesn't depict a traditional landscape but is evocative in its use of darker aspects of landscape."
 Haddon describes working from these sources as "a process of razing an image to the ground and then building back up."
 Andrew Frost of The Guardian described Haddon's 2016 painting I Read Day of the Triffids When I Lived in England (and now I Live in Tasmania) as "a delightful post-painting nightmare."
 Since 2017, Haddon's diverse work has explored themes of displacement and identity, influenced by his migratory experiences and lutruwita/Tasmania's colonial history.
 This work is framed by theories of migratory aesthetics.